Living The

 - Diocesan News

-The March-April 2025 issue of Catholic Herald magazine has been published.
-The theme for this issue is disaster preparedness and Catholic Charities.
+The July-August 2025 issue of Catholic Herald magazine has been published.
+The theme for this issue is lay ministry and formation.
+The digital edition of the magazine is available athttps://catholicmagazines.org/magazine-archive/catholic-herald/sac0725

 - Diocesan News